The Carroll County Board of Commissioners (“Board”) established the Environmental Advisory Council (EAC)

 although self-nominations will be accepted.

-Awards were given in three categories for 2012 – Individual, Business, and Institution.
-Winners were recognized and presented their
+Awards will be given in five categories for 2014 – Individual, Agriculture, Student, Business, and Institution.
+Winners will be recognized and presented their

-awards in a ceremony with the Board of County Commissioners and the EAC on April 26, 2012.
-The winners of the 2012 awards by
+awards in a ceremony with the Board of County Commissioners and the EAC in April 2014 (date TBD).
+Three options are available for accessing

 Individuals that desire to contact the EAC with a concern or suggestion may do so by calling 410-386-2145 or through email